Are Earwigs Harmful? Everything You Need to Know

 Use Natural or Chemical Control Methods: Set rolled-up damp newspaper traps to capture earwigs overnight.
 Sprinkle diatomaceous earth around your home’s foundation as a deterrent.
 Apply a pest control barrier treatment if infestations are severe.

-If you feel things have gone out of control, it is advised to contact pest control professionals.
+red legged earwig If you feel things have gone out of control, it is advised to Contact Pest Control Professionals.
 Our team can provide a customized approach to protect your home effectively.
-Visit our Species, Control, and DIY Guide sections for additional resources on wasps and ways to tackle a wasp infestation.
-Prevention techniques might not be enough if you’re already dealing with a infestation in your home.
+Visit our Species, Earwigs Control, and DIY Guide sections for additional resources on wasps and ways to tackle a wasp infestation.
+Prevention techniques might not be enough if you’re already dealing with an infestation in your home.
 Our pest control professionals provide a customized solution to protect your home effectively.
+Get Your Free Pest Inspection Visit.

 Related Articles